The Power Broker Book Summary - The Power Broker Book explained in key points

 Brief summary

-The Power Broker by Robert A. Caro is a biographical work that delves into the life and career of Robert Moses, a highly influential figure who shaped New York City's urban landscape and wielded immense political power.
-It offers a fascinating exploration of power and its consequences.
+The Power Broker by Robert A. Caro is a biography that delves into the life and influence of Robert Moses, a powerful figure in urban planning and development.
+It explores the impact of his decisions on the cities of New York and beyond.

 Give Feedback